-A maintenance project to cleanout and rehabilitate the lagoon cells was initiated in November 2021.
-The project includes removing the accumulated sediment, rehabilitation of the lagoon banks, aeration and ferric system upgrades.
-In 2022, Cell 2 was isolated, dried and trucking of biosolids was complete.
-In 2023, phase 2 of the project to cleanout the biosolids from Cell 1 was initiated in June.
-Due to challenges with installing a temporary aeration system in Cell 2 and the narrow timeline to drain cell 1 and land apply biosolids before the winter months, the project tasks were deferred to July 2024.
+• A maintenance project to clean out accumulated solids and rehabilitate the lagoon cells and berms was initiated in November 2021.
+The project includes removing the accumulated solids to restore working depth in the lagoons, rehabilitation of the lagoon banks, aeration equipment replacement and phosphorus removal system upgrades.
+In 2022, Cell 2 was isolated, drained and the dried solids removed.
+In 2023, phase 2 of the project to clean out the solids in Cell 1 was initiated in June.
+Due to challenges with installing a temporary aeration system in Cell 2 and the narrow timeline to drain cell 1 and dispose of solids before the winter months, the project tasks were deferred to July 2024.
+Phase 2 work was completed on December 4, 2024.